Active Serial Killers In The U.s. 2024

 • Build trust between law enforcement agencies and the communities they serve to encourage cooperation and information sharing.

-5. Utilize Geographic Profiling:
+5. work with Geographic Profiling:

 • Implement geographic profiling techniques to analyze the spatial patterns of crimes and identify the most probable area of an offender's residence or base of operations.